Teachers || Coaches || Development Team

 Patrick Yu is BEST’s evening Office Assistant.
 Patrick has many years of experience working in the restaurant industry and also is trained as a literacy and ESOL tutor.
 At BEST, Patrick does a myriad of other administrative office tasks.

-Christy Betit is the Lead Instructor for the Introduction to Hospitality and On-Call Banquet Server training programs at BEST.
+Christy Betit is the Assistant Director of Skills Training and Lead Instructor for the Introduction to Hospitality and On-Call Banquet Server training programs at BEST.
 She has over 20 years of experience working in the hospitality industry as a server, bartender, and front of the house manager at numerous restaurants in New England, including 10 years at Legal Sea Foods.
 During her time at LSF, she trained hundreds of employees and was the lead author of company-wide training materials incorporating role-play.
 She has a Master’s in Theatre Education from Emerson College with a focus on the design and implementation of training for the hospitality industry utilizing theatre techniques such as role-play and improvisational games.
 She holds a Massachusetts Teaching License in Theatre and History and has taught theatre at various schools and non-profits for the past 20 years including her current role as Lead Teaching Artist at Wheelock Family Theatre.

 cbetit@BESThtc.org, x 208